1943–44 Montreal Canadiens season

 The 1943–44 Montreal Canadiens season was the club's 35th season, 27th in the National Hockey League (NHL).
 The team would win the Stanley Cup for the fifth time.
 Bill Durnan would join the club as its new goaltender and he won the Vezina Trophy in his rookie season.

 Offseason

-At the Habs' training camp in 1943, Canadiens manager Tommy Gorman settled on Durnan as his goalie.
+At the Habs' training camp in 1943, Canadiens manager Tommy Gorman settled on Bill Durnan as his goalie.
 Durnan stated that he was happy as an amateur and happy with less money if it meant avoiding the stress of the professional game.
 On opening night, Durnan was not yet signed.
 Ten minutes before the first faceoff, he spoke with Gorman and reached a deal.
 Durnan signed the contract and played in the game.
 The result was a 2–2 draw with the Boston Bruins.
 The rookie netminder was a few months shy of his 27th birthday.

 Regular season

-Some of Durnan's teammates included the Punch Line of Elmer Lach, Rocket Richard and Toe Blake.
-Durnan was a key element that took Montreal back to the Stanley Cup after 13 years of frustration.
+Some of Durnan's teammates included the "Punch Line" of Elmer Lach, Rocket Richard and Toe Blake.
+Durnan was a key element that took Montreal back to the Stanley Cup Finals after 13 years of frustration.
 Durnan led the league in games played, wins and goals-against average in the regular season.